 We, and our customers through which our solutions are made available to end users, collect, use, transmit and store confidential financial information such as bank account numbers, social security numbers, non-public personally identifiable information, portfolio holdings, credit card data and outstanding debts and bills.
 The measures we take to provide security for collection, use, storage, processing and transmission of confidential end user information may not be effective to protect against data security breaches by third parties.
 We use commercially available security technologies, including hardware and software data encryption techniques and multi-layer network security measures, to protect transactions and information.
 Although we encrypt data fields that typically include sensitive, confidential information, other unencrypted data fields may include similar information that could be accessible in the event of a security breach.
 We use security and business controls to limit access and use of confidential end user information.
-Although we require our customers and third-party suppliers to implement controls similar to ours, the technologies and practices of our customers and third-party suppliers may not neet all of the requirements we include in our contracts and we may not have the ability to effectively monitor the implementation of security measures of our customers and third-party suppliers.
+Although we require our customers and third-party suppliers to implement controls similar to ours, the technologies and practices of our customers and third-party suppliers.
 In a number of cases, our customers build and host their own web applications and access our solutions through our APIs.
 In these cases, additional risks reside in the customer's system with respect to security and preventive controls.
 As a result, inadequacies of our customers' and third-party suppliers' security technologies and practices may only be detected after a security breach has occurred.
 Errors in the collection, use, storage or transmission of confidential end user information may result in a breach of privacy or theft of assets.